jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/welcome.rst

 .. note::

-    Are you migrating your project's code from using Version 2 of the SDK to Version 3?
-If so, you should read our :doc:`getting-started_migration`.
+    If you're migrating your project's code from using Version 2 of the SDK to Version 3, be sure to read :doc:`getting-started_migration`.

 Getting Started
 ---------------